-Bedrock outcrops and areas of abundant outcrop or shallow bedrock- Solid color shows extent of individual bedrock outcrops; line pattern indicates areas of shallow bedrock or areas where small outcrops are too numerous to map individually; in areas of shallow bedrock, surficial materials are less than 5-10 ft thick.
+Bedrock outcrops and areas of abundant outcrop or shallow bedrock-Solid color shows extent of individual bedrock outcrops; line pattern indicates areas of shallow bedrock or areas where small outcrops are too numerous to map individually; in areas of shallow bedrock, surficial materials are less than 5 to 10 ft thick.
+These units are not mapped consistently among all quadrangles; see Appendix for level of bedrock outcrop mapping in each quadrangle.